HellsCrimson/AuthGov/README.md

 Aren't you tired of always updloading the same document and information for all procedure ?
 What about never doing it again ?

-MyGouv provides you a secure way of loggin to any of your government website.
+MyGov provides you a secure way of loggin to any of your government website.
-By assuring your identity with MyGouv, the governement provides all document stocked on their database to any procedure.
+By assuring your identity with MyGov, the governement provides all document stocked on their database to any procedure.
 For all other document missing, like proof of address, MyGoov provides you a secure locker to store all your document.
 It will automatically upload your document for all your procedure.